huggingface/blog/sdxl_jax.md

 ## Why JAX + TPU v5e for SDXL?

-Serving SDXL with JAX on Cloud TPU v5e with high performance and cost-efficiency is possible thanks to the application of combined hardware and software optimizations.
+Serving SDXL with JAX on Cloud TPU v5e with high performance and cost-efficiency is possible thanks to the combination of purpose-built TPU hardware and a software stack optimized for performance.
 Below we highlight two key factors: JAX just-in-time (jit) compilation and XLA compiler-driven parallelism with JAX pmap.

 #### JIT compilation